By Joe Skorupa

 Which apparel retailers have the hottest fashions for Millennials and also have same-day delivery?

 Let me send you a photo of items on my gift list so you can recommend where I can buy them.

-Alexa is the only game in town right now that can do all of these things and it is owned by Amazon.
-As a retailer doesn’t this power to influence shopper behavior using the coolest technology on the planet send chills down your spine...and not in a fun way?
+Alexa is the only game in retail right now that can do all of these things and it is owned by Amazon.
+This power to influence shopper behavior using the coolest technology on the planet must send chills down spine of traditional retailers...and not in a fun way.

 Leveraging AI as a personal shopping assistant or using it to take over customer support functions using chatbots will inevitably spread throughout retail, but they are not the only opportunities to use AI as a commerce enabler.

 Although it is still early in the dawn of the AI age, some recent retail use cases include:

 The North Face: The specialty outdoor retailer created an interactive online shopping experience for desktop shoppers using IBM Watson to power an intuitive recommendation engine.
 North Face customers engage in a question and answer session that relies on natural language analysis to receive personalized outerwear recommendations.
 North Face later expanded this capability to a mobile app.

 1-800-Flowers: In the second quarter of 2016, the flower and gift e-retailer became the first third-party retailer to leverage the Amazon Alexa voice-activated AI platform.
 If you can’t beat Amazon, why not join it?

 Macy’s: The nation’s largest department store chain began using IBM Watson in two distinct scenarios.
 In five store locations shoppers are able to use their Macy’s mobile app to interact with a shopping assistant.
 Two of the locations are in Miami and the shopping assistant will be available at these locations in Spanish.
 In five different locations shoppers will be able to use the mobile app for interactive self-service within the store.